jameyquinn/jameyquinn.github.io/README.md

 In day to day life, I use a few principles that I rely on when - I will admit it - I don't know what to do.

 * Exemplify empathy
-* Represent others more fairly than they represent themselves
+* Represent others more positively than they would represent themselves
 * Integrity and candour are **not** debateable.
 * You are what you practice, repeatedly (thank you for this gem @colin.teele)
 * I expect excellence from **myself** and then from others, I support other's opinion at all times even in disagreement.
 Along the way, I make mistakes.
 I take accountability and learn from these.